PrideChung/FontAwesomeKit/README.md

 ### For Those Controls Doesn't Support Attribute String

-Some UI elements doesn't have an attributed string property, or not easy to set.
-Using images might be a better idea.
+Some UI elements doesn't have an attributed string property, using images might be a better idea.
 Take UIBarButtonItem as an example.

 ```objective-c
     FAKFontAwesome *cogIcon = [FAKFontAwesome cogIconWithSize:20];